-Since Plastic SCM handles the same concepts as Git (DAG, commits, merge links, and so on), it is rather easy to share the merge tracking.
-You do a merge in Git, fine, you can get it back to Plastic.
-If you do a merge in Plastic, fine, you can push even the merge link back to Git.
+Since Plastic SCM handles the same concepts as Git (DAG, commits, merge links, and so on), it is straightforward to share the merge tracking.
+You do a merge in Git, you can get it back to Plastic.
+If you do a merge in Plastic, you can even push the merge link back to Git.

-The most difficult feature for us to handle is related to the "precise item tracking"; we do (and Git doesn't).
-Plastic has an internal id associated to each file and directory.
+The most difficult feature for us to handle is the "precise item tracking"; we do (and Git doesn't).
+Plastic has an internal id associated with each file and directory.
 It means we can easily handle tons of merge conflicts that are hard to track for Git (like a divergent move, something trivial for Plastic).

-In the following examples we'll see how the merge tracking works when using GitSync.
+In the following examples, you'll see how the merge tracking works when using GitSync.

 Merge on the Plastic side

-Branch scm008 - I'll edit the DokanResetTimeout method in the DokanNet.cs file, move it inside the file, and add a new field:
+Branch scm008 - The DokanResetTimeout method is edited in the DokanNet.cs file, moved, and a new field is added:

-Branch scm009 - I'll move the DokanNet.cs file to another folder, then I'll move the method DokanResetTimeout to another class and edit it:
+Branch scm009 - The DokanNet.cs file is moved to another folder, then the method DokanResetTimeout is moved to another class and edited:

-Once the changes are done on different branches, I'm going to merge them to the main branch, and I get this result:
+Once the changes are done on different branches, they'll be merged to the main branch:

-Now I'm going to synchronize my repositories on both sides, as you know, using the Sync with Git operation.
-This way, I will push these merges on the Git side.
+Now the repositories will be synchronized on both sides using the Sync with Git.
+This will push the merges on the Git side.

-The new branches have been pushed and the merge tracking looks like this on the Git side:
+The new branches have been pushed and the merge tracking looks like this on Git: